• Skip to primary navigation

 Hi there!

 I’m Nikki and I’m thrilled to have you here.
 I’m powered by a good chai latte, loads of chocolate, and humor.
-Here at Know-it-all Nikki, I dish up honest conversations about self-care and mental health.
-I also share living with a congenital heart defect, my love of books, knitting, midlife, and life as a Buckeye exploring The Last Frontier.
-So, pull up a seat, grab your tea, and let’s spill some tea, have a lot of laughs, and a few good cries.
+Here at Know-it-all Nikki, I dish up honest conversations about life with adult congenital heart disease and mental health.
+I also share my love of books, knitting, midlife, and life after divorce.
+So, pull up a seat and grab a beverage.
+Let’s spill some tea, have a lot of laughs, and a few good cries.
 To learn more about what makes me tick, CLICK HERE

 knowitallnikki